imluxin/LaravelTest/readme.md

 ## Laravel PHP Framework Demo

-This is a demo project for studying Laravel.
+This is a demo project of Laravel.

 ## Database